kati-e/aszefr/README.md

 # ASZE For React

-This is a zoom effect React Component.
+These are some zoom effect React Components.
 This current app environment is made with Vite, using Typescript + SWC.

 All the components are in the src/components dir & styles are in the src/styles dir.